t4rtufo/t3rtulia/readme.md

 Where "text" is the what you want to convert

-and "accent" modifies the way the text is goint to sound
+and "accent" modifies the way the text is going to sound

 ```bash
 /stats